F5Networks/f5-ci-docs/docs/index.rst

 ---------------------------------

-For example, when you create an App in Marathon with the :ref:`F5 application labels <app-labels>` applied, the |mctlr-long| uses the information defined in the labels to create objects on the BIG-IP for that App.
+For example, when you create an App in Marathon with the :ref:`F5 application labels <app-labels>` applied, the |mctlr-long| uses the information defined in the labels to create objects on the BIG-IP device for that App.
  If you create an App in Marathon with the "asp: enable" label applied, the |aspm-long| launches an |asp| instance for the App.

 ---------------------------------